tunai/hybrid-boat-detection/install_detectron2_win10.md

 ```
 "C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build\vcvars64.bat"
 ```
-Note: in VS2019 ENTERPRISE the path is going to be different)
+Note: the path for VS2019 *Enterprise* is going to be different.

 9. Download and install Detectron2:
 ```